letmebefree/zonetradingmanual/zone-display-filters.md

 If the distance between the zone entry and stop level is less than the parameter value supplied, the zone will be made inactive.
 If a zone is too narrow, there is unlikely to be any additional orders from smaller time frame zones inside and its strength will therefore be diminished.

+**Maximum prior retests of zone:**

+For each possible zone on the chart, the EA counts the number of times that price has left the zone and then come back to retest it.
+If the count is greater than the value of this parameter, the zone will be made inactive, For example if price has left and then returned to retest a zone twice, setting the value to 1 or lower will cause the zone to be inactive.
+The principle is that the more times price has retested a zone, the fewer institutional orders will be remaining to absorb the momentum and create a reversal.